steatopygous/svelte-presentation/README.md

 ##  A Short Svelte 3 Tutorial

+### Disclaimer

+This repository was created as part of a presentation on Svelte that I gave to colleagues.

+Note that I'm definitely no Svelte expert.
+I've only been playing with it in my spare time for a couple of months.
+So, my apologies if anything in here is incorrect or misleading.
+Feel free to raise an issue or a PR if you think something should really be fixed.

+Also, a number of the examples contain friendly digs at Angular, React and Vue.
+That's just my sense of humour.
+Please don't read anything into it.
+They're all fine frameworks.
+I've just been smitten by the simplicity and power of Svelte 3, and the jokes were really just to make my presentation a little less dry :smile:.

+### How To Navigate

 The branches of this repository contain simple examples that illustrate various aspects of Svelte 3.

+If you check out **Step-01-Create-An-Empty-Application** and do an **npm i** and then leave **npm run dev** executing, you should be able to just check out each branch after that, and the code will get rebuilt automatically.

+The branches whose titles include **Step-13** and **Step-14** are exceptions, in that they have external dependencies (one on D3 and the other on a Svelte routing package).
+You'll need to kill the **npm run dev**, re-execute **npm i**, to install the dependency, and then **npm run dev** again.

+### Better Sources Of Information

-However, the best place to see a full overview of the functionality it provides is the official tutorial at https://svelte.dev/tutorial/basics.
+The best place to see a full overview of the functionality it provides is the official tutorial at https://svelte.dev/tutorial/basics.

 The pages there explain things that you generally want from a framework, and how they're achieved with Svelte 3.
 In particular, because it provides a REPL that runs the code, you can play around and see what effect your changes have.